department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

 ------------------

+### [H2] { My / %%applicant's name%%’s / %%applicant's name%%’s } Medicare status { Story 1, 2 & 3 }

 { Information box }

-### [H2] { My / %%applicant's name%%’s / %%applicant's name%%’s } Medicare status { Story 1, 2 & 3 }

-### { Alert title } Depending on your response, additional documentation may be required to determine eligibility
+### { Alert title } Additional documentation may be required

+Depending on your response, additional documentation may be required to determine eligibility

 We will need you to mail copies of these documents to the CHAMPVA office after you submit this form online.

-Detailed instructions on how to mail those documents will be displayed after you submit this enrollment form online.
+Detailed instructions on how to mail those documents will be displayed after you submit this enrollment form online

 { End Information box }